mrbellek/not-a-wiki/Warfare.md

 **W50** - **For Undead** - **Research Name**: Exertion

-**Requirement**: 2 days of Evil Play Time, Note: Play as any Evil faction, but you must be Demon to unlock this.
+**Requirement**: 2 days of Evil Play Time this R, Note: Play as any Evil faction, but you must be Demon to unlock this.

 **Cost**: 318.8 Tqag (3.188E134)